sloanahrens/emberlastic-table/README.md

 - Ember Pageable, from [VisualGuruz](https://github.com/VisualGuruz/emberjs-pageable)
 - qbox-adapter.js - this makes Ember Data talk to Elasticsearch; it was modified from the Ember Data REST adapter
 - qbox-table-config.js - this is where all the configuration data is stored; modify this to use your index data
-- qbox-table.js - the core code
+- qbox-table.js - the core code that sets up the Ember application

 ### To use as-is